microsoft/vscode-docs/docs/nodejs/angularjs-tutorial.md

 ### Set a breakpoint

-To set a breakpoint in `index.js`, click on the gutter to the left of the line numbers.
+To set a breakpoint in `app.component.ts`, click on the gutter to the left of the line numbers.
 This will set a breakpoint which will be visible as a red circle.

 ![set a breakpoint](images/angular/breakpoint.png)